rene-d/sysbus/README.en.md

 In particular, peripherals connected in Wi-Fi 2.4GHz (interface wl0) and those connected in 5GHz (interface wl1).

-`sysbus.py` must be started with the` -topo` option to get this graph.
+`sysbus` must be started with the` -topo` option to get this graph.
 Depending on the number of devices, the graph is very big.
 Adding `simple` the program only displays the device names.

 We also see USB ports and UPnP.

-    $ ./sysbus.py -topo simple
+    $ sysbus -topo simple

 ![network topology](http://rene-d.github.io/sysbus/docs/devices.png)